Love Island (American TV series) season 1: Development

 On February 22, 2006, it was announced an American version of Celebrity Love Island was in development at My Network TV but the program was never produced.
 On August 8, 2018, it was reported CBS had acquired from ITV Studios and Motion Content Group the rights to produce an American non-celebrity version of the show with David George, Adam Sher, and David Eilenberg serving as executive producers.
 Simon Thomas, Mandy Morris, Ben Thursby, Richard Foster, and Chet Fenster later joined the series as executive producers in addition to the original three.
 It was also announced Arielle Vandenberg would be hosting the series.
 Matthew Hoffman was selected as the narrator for the series; his narrative style involved leveling sarcastic comments at the contestants in voice-overs.
 CBS budgeted $30 million to produce the season.

 On August 1, 2019, CBS renewed the series for a second season.

 Filming

 Filming started on July 7, 2019, two days before the Islanders entered the villa.
-Filming took 32 days and ended on August 7 during the live-to-tape finale.
+Filming took 30 days and ended on August 6 during the finale.
 Rather than using a villa on the Spanish Balearic island of Mallorca as the UK series does, the American Love Island is filmed in a custom-built villa on an island in Fiji.
 Series producers chose Fiji as a location because "it 'meant something to Americans' and 'feels like a place you would want to come and fall in love'."
+Filming took place at the Villa Takali in Fiji.